 Trouble Concentrating And Completing School Work

-Academic and social pressures, particularly the need to fit in, are main causes of stress for kids.
-While additional activities can be a useful outlet, over-scheduling adds to anxiety.
+Academic and social pressures, particularly the need to fit in, are the main causes of stress for kids.
+While additional activities can be a useful outlet, over-scheduling adds to the anxiety.
 Help your child stabilize his priorities appropriately.
 And if offline classes get too overwhelming for them, remember that it's absolutely okay to switch to online classes for a while.
 Trust us, those are just as effective if not more.

 When children can't grip the stress that they feel, they discharge negative energy.
 Having temper tantrums, running away, or continually being disobedient are ways to alert adults that there is trouble.
 Help your child burn off energy in an optimistic, calming way: deep gasp exercises, listening to calming music, stretching, or yoga.

 Eating Or Sleeping Disorders

 When a child witnesses pressure, restlessness and worry interrupt sleeping habits.
 A sudden transformation in eating habits, whether eating less or more, is one more sign of stress.
 Getting to the root of his anxiety (frequently with help from a child psychologist or counsellor) can improve these behaviours.